ClonoDynamics/clonodynamics-pipeline/README.md

 Figures
 ```

-The figure interface then allows interactive selection of:
+The figure interface allows interactive selection of:

 ```text
 core